Winter operations 1914–1915: Attack on Wytschaete

 Joffre arranged for a series of attacks on the Western Front after discovering that German divisions were moving to the Russian Front.
 The Eighth Army was ordered to attack in Flanders and Field Marshal Sir John French was asked to participate with the BEF on 14 December.
 Joffre wanted the British to attack all along the BEF front, especially from Warneton to Messines, as the French attacked from Wytschaete north to Hollebeke.
 French gave orders to attack from the Lys to Warneton and Hollebeke with II Corps and III Corps, as IV Corps and the Indian Corps conducted local operations to fix the Germans to their front.
 French emphasised that the British attack would begin on the left flank next to the French and that units must not move ahead of each other.
 The French and the 3rd Division were to capture Wytschaete and Petit Bois, then Spanbroekmolen was to be taken by II Corps with an attack from the west and by III Corps attacking from the south, only the 3rd Division to make a maximum effort.
 On the right, the 5th Division was to simulate an attack and III Corps was to make demonstrations, as it was holding a 10 mi front and could do no more.

 On the left, the French XVI Corps failed to reach its objectives and the 3rd Division got to within 50 yd of the German line and found uncut wire.
 One battalion captured 200 yd of the German front trench and took 42 prisoners.
 The failure of the attack on Wytschaete led to the attack further south being cancelled but German artillery retaliation was much heavier than the British bombardment.
-Desultory attacks were made from 15 to 16 December, against intact German defences and deep mud, making no impression.
-On 17 December, the French XVI and the British II corps did not attack, the French IX Corps sapped forward a short distance down the Menin road and small gains were made at Klein Zillebeke and Bixschoote.
+Desultory attacks were made from 15 to 16 December against intact German defences and deep mud, making no impression.
+On 17 December, the French XVI Corps and the British II Corps did not attack, the French IX Corps sapped forward a short distance down the Menin road and small gains were made at Klein Zillebeke and Bixschoote.
 Joffre ended attacks in the north, except at Arras and again requested support from French, who ordered attacks on 18 December along the British front, then restricted the attacks to the support of XVI Corps by II Corps and demonstrations by II Corps and the Indian Corps.
 Fog impeded the Arras attack and a German counter-attack against XVI Corps, led II Corps to cancel its supporting attack.
-Six small attacks were made by the 8th, 7th 4th and Indian divisions, which captured little ground, all of which was untenable due to mud and waterlogged ground after which, Franco-British attacks in Flanders were stopped.
+Six small attacks were made by the Eighth Division, 7th Division, 4th Division and Indian divisions, which captured little ground, all of which was untenable due to mud and waterlogged ground after which, Franco-British attacks in Flanders were stopped.